norekdcs2020/Bindulator_v0.304_archive/README.md

 - Press the No. 11 button and watch how the Bindulator does the job,
 - Check if everything works in DCS World.
 Do not forget to bind keys for Kneeboard ON/OFF or GLANCE and NEXT/PREVIOUS kneeboard pages.
 Your kneeboards should appear after pressing the NEXT button for a few times.
+- Profit?
+- Repeat previous steps if needed for different controllers and airships.

 <BR>